lockss/lockss-rtd-manual/docs/troubleshooting/coredns.rst

 Troubleshooting CoreDNS
 =======================

 If both :file:`/etc/resolv.conf` and :file:`/run/systemd/resolve/resolv.conf` (files used to list the IP address of DNS servers) contain loopback addresses, CoreDNS (a component of the K3s Kubernetes cluster that handles DNS resolution) will not work properly [#fn1]_.

-The LOCKSS Installer's :program:`install-k3s` script calls another script, :program:`configure-dns`, which detects this situation at the time K3s is being installed, and offers to make this change with the following prompt [#fn2]_:
+If :program:`configure-dns` (a script called by :program:`install-k3s`) detects this situation, you will see a warning message and the following prompt [#fn2]_:

 :guilabel:`IP address(es) of DNS resolvers, separated by ';'`

+Enter a semicolon-separated list of DNS server IP addresses that are *not* loopback addresses.
+A suggested default will be offered to you in square brackets, consisting of non-loopback addresses collected from your machine's :file:`resolv.conf` files; you can simply hit :kbd:`Enter` to accept the suggested default.

 .. tip::